Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 - [View Dashboard Report](#view-power-bi-dashboard-report)

 ## Project Overview
-**Introduction:**
+### Introduction:

 Bitcoin, the pioneering cryptocurrency, has garnered significant attention and investment over the past decade.
 Understanding its historical price movements and trading volumes is crucial for investors, traders, and researchers alike.
 This data analysis project aims to explore Bitcoin's historical data spanning from 2012 to 2021, uncovering trends, patterns, and insights that can inform investment decisions and provide valuable market insights.

-**Objectives:**

-- Analyze Bitcoin price trends over time.
+### Problem Statement

-- Examine the relationship between trading volume and price movements.
+- What was the trading volume of Bitcoin between 2012 - 2021?

-- Identify significant events and their impact on Bitcoin's price.
+- What was the transaction value within this period?
+- Whay was the average transaction value within this period?

-- Evaluate the volatility of Bitcoin prices.
+- What was the total weighted price of Bitcoin within this period?

-**Methodology:**
+- What was the minimum open price and maximum close price within this period?
+- Explain all these with charts showing their trends over the years.
+- Any other relevant data driven insights from the analysis

+### Objectives:

+**Analyze Bitcoin Trading Volume:** Investigate the trading volume of Bitcoin from 2012 to 2021 to understand the level of market activity and liquidity over time.

+**Evaluate Transaction Value:** Determine the total transaction value of Bitcoin within the specified period to assess the monetary value of transactions conducted on the Bitcoin network.

+**Calculate Average Transaction Value:** Calculate the average transaction value of Bitcoin transactions over the period under consideration, providing insights into the typical size of transactions.

+**Assess Total Weighted Price:** Determine the total weighted price of Bitcoin within the period to understand the overall price trend and market valuation of Bitcoin.

+**Identify Price Extremes:** Identify the minimum open price and maximum close price of Bitcoin within the period to highlight the range of price fluctuations and extremes observed in the market.

+**Visualize Trends with Charts:** Present trends and patterns in Bitcoin trading volume, transaction value, average transaction value, weighted price, minimum open price, and maximum close price, open, low, high and close price over the years, using visualizations such as line charts.

+**Provide Data-Driven Insights:** Extract additional insights from the analysis beyond the specified questions, uncovering any notable trends, anomalies, or correlations observed in the data that may inform decision-making or provide deeper understanding of Bitcoin market dynamics.

+### Tools Used
+- Python (Was used for Data Cleaning, profilling and Exploratory Data Analysis)

+- Power BI (Was used to create reports and dashboard for this analysis)

+### Methodology (Python):

-- Data Collection: Gather Bitcoin historical data covering the period from 2012 to 2021, ensuring data integrity and accuracy.
+- **Data Collection:** Gather Bitcoin historical data covering the period from 2012 to 2021, ensuring data integrity and accuracy.

-- Data Preprocessing: Cleanse the dataset to handle missing values, outliers, and inconsistencies.
+- **Data Preprocessing:** Cleanse the dataset to handle missing values, outliers, and inconsistencies.
 Convert timestamps to a standardized format and adjust time zones if necessary.

-- Exploratory Data Analysis (EDA): Conduct EDA to gain insights into Bitcoin price dynamics, trading volume patterns, and overall market behavior.
+- **Exploratory Data Analysis (EDA):** Conduct EDA to gain insights into Bitcoin price dynamics, trading volume patterns, and overall market behavior.
 Visualize trends using line charts, and other charts.

 **Statistical Analysis:**

 - Calculate descriptive statistics, including mean, median, standard deviation, and correlation coefficients, to quantify Bitcoin's price movements and trading activity.

-**Event Analysis:**

-- Identify major events (e.g., regulatory announcements, halving events, market crashes) and analyze their impact on Bitcoin's price and trading volume.

 **Volatility Analysis:**